-INTERVIEW.
-TYPE OF
+INTERVIEW, TYPE OF

-1) Personal interviews: Each enumeration period, initial interviews in a household are conducted in person.
+1) Personal Interviews: Each enumeration period, initial interviews in a household are conducted in person.
 Follow-up interviews to reach persons not available at the time of the initial visit may be made by telephone.
-2) Self Respondent: A self-respondent is a person who answers questions for him/herself.
-Information about each household member 14 years and over is obtained by self-response; that is, each of these persons is by self-response; that is, each of these persons is interviewed for him/herself.
+2) Self Respondent: A self-respondent is a person who answers questions for him/herself. information about each household member 14 years and over is usually obtained by self-response; that is, each of these persons is interviewed for him/herself.
 3) Proxy Respondent: A proxy respondent is a respondent who answers questions for another person.
-Information about each household member aged 12 and 13 is obtained by asking the questions for these persons of the household respondent or some other knowledgeable household member.
-If a particular household member 14 or older is physically or mentally unable to answer the individual questions, or is temporarily absent and is not expected to return before the enumeration closeout date, the interviewer is instructed to accept information from another knowledgeable household member.
+Prior to July of 1986, information about each household member aged 12 and 13 was obtained by asking the questions for these persons of the household respondent or some other knowledgeable household member.
+Currently, unless a knowledgeable household member objects, 12 and 13 year olds are interviewed directly by the interviewer.
+If a particular household member 12 or older is physically or mentally unable to answer the individual questions, or is temporarily absent and is not expected to return before the enumeration closeout date, the interviewer is instructed to accept information from another knowledgeable household member.
 4) Telephone Interviews: The telephone may be used to conduct interviews with household members not available for interview at the time of the initial personal interview at the household.
 Beginning in March 1986, all interviews except the first and fifth are conducted by telephone.

-INTERVIEWING SEQUENCE

-The general interview sequence for the NCS National Sample is to (1) fill a Control Card for the Unit, (2) ask all appropriate personal characteristics and screen questions (including Household Screen Questions) on the Basic Screen Questionnaire of the household respondent, (3) get detailed reports on the Incident Report of any incidents of crime mentioned by the household respondent in the Basic Screen Questionnaire, and (4) ask all appropriate personal characteristics and screen questions and fill in incident reports, if any, for each subsequent eligible household member.
+INTERVIEWING SEQUENCE The general interview sequence for the NCS National Sample is to (1) fill a Control Card for the Unit, (2) ask all appropriate personal characteristics and screen questions (including Household Screen Questions) on the Basic Screen Questionnaire of the household respondent, (3) get detailed reports on the Incident Report of any incidents of crime mentioned by the household respondent in the Basic Screen Questionnaire, and (4) ask all appropriate personal characteristics and screen questions and fill in incident reports, if any, for each subsequent eligible household member.
 An entire interview is completed for a household member before proceeding with the next person.